grscheller/scheller-linux-archive/notes/gitNotes.md

 If you have not pushed your changes upstream, you can use the 'git commit --amend' to update the last commit.
 GitHub will refuse a push with such an amended commit if a previous version was already pushed.
-You will need to do a `git merge' with the upstream version into your work to make your HEAD pushable.
+You will need to do a `git merge` with the upstream version to make your HEAD pushable.

 ### Amending pushed commits